COBS 10A.2 Assessing appropriateness: the obligations

 Information regarding a client’s knowledge and experience: insurance-based investment products

-1. (a) the types of service, transaction, insurance-based investment product or financial instrument with which the customer or potential customer is familiar;
+the types of service, transaction, insurance-based investment product or financial instrument with which the client is familiar;

-2. (b) the nature, number, value and frequency of the customer’s or potential customer's transactions in insurance-based investment products or financial instruments and the period over which they have been carried out;
+the nature, number, value and frequency of the client’s transactions in insurance-based investment products or financial instruments and the period over which they have been carried out;

-3. (c) the level of education, and profession or relevant former profession of the customer or potential customer.
+the level of education, and profession or relevant former profession of the client.

 [Note: article 17(1) and (3) of the IDD Regulation]